Thermospore/temp-quartz-test/content/Jigsaw Piece.md

 - in [[1-G Sailor Tribe - Secret Mine|Sailor Jigsaw]] the level wraps back around and you collect the Jigsaw Piece by the entrance
 - in [[3-G Caveman Tribe - Secret Mine|Caveman Jigsaw]] there is a trick [[Swap Meet Pete Gong]] before the Jigsaw Piece, which you presumably had to go back and hit
 - in [[4-G Inca Tribe - Secret Maze|Inca Jigsaw]] in the room with the Jigsaw Piece, behind one of the walls there are remnants of a door

+Apparently if you grab the jigsaw piece while dying you aren't warped!? ([video](https://youtu.be/YquOqQz36uU&t=28m55s))